brunoV/throttler/README.md

 (time (while (not (nil? (<!! slow-chan))))) ; "Elapsed time: 5686.198 msecs" (0.9 msg/millisecond)
 ```

-## Throughput accuracy over a wide range of orders of magnitude
+## Throughput accuracy over a wide range of rates

-While motivated for throttling at about 1-1000 messages/second, Throttler is
+While motivated by throttling to about 1-1000 messages/second, Throttler is
 reasonably accurate over a wide range of rates.
 High rates are accurate with an
-error margin of ~10% until we reach the core.async's maximum possible pipe
+error margin of ~10% until we reach core.async's maximum possible pipe
 throughput.
 On my laptop, this happens at about 50,000 messages/second.

 Here's the result of running some [Criterium][2] benchmarks on channels
 throttled at different rates.

 ```
-Goal rate              Observed rate (mean)  lower quantile (2.5%)  upper quantile (95.5%)
+Goal rate              Observed rate (mean)  Lower quantile (2.5%)  Upper quantile (95.5%)
 ---------------------  --------------------  ---------------------  ---------------------
       1  msg/s              1.071 msgs/s          1.056 msgs/s            1.126 msgs/s
      10 msgs/s             10.10  msgs/s         10.08  msgs/s           10.16  msgs/s